Steelers GM: More teams inquiring about Brown

 "The less you would play him, the better.
 But if an [AFC North] team comes through with the best compensation, you have to balance that out.
 We're going to play him twice a year, but we're going to get the best compensation. ...
 You have to weigh that into the discussions.
 We haven't eliminated anybody."

-Colbert wouldn't detail any discussions the team has had for Brown, but he said "interest has grown" since last week, when he said three teams were interested.
-Tampa Bay Buccaneers general manager Jason Licht said Tuesday that his team has not been among those that expressed interest.
+Colbert wouldn't detail any discussions the team has had for Brown, but the GM said "interest has grown" since last week, when he said three teams were interested.
+Tampa Bay Buccaneers general manager Jason Licht and San Francisco 49ers coach Kyle Shanahan on Tuesday their teams have not been among those that expressed interest.

 Colbert also insisted that the Steelers aren't locked into trading Brown, despite Brown's clear interest in moving on.